-If a child over the age of 4 has been toilet trained and then passes stool and soils clothes again, this is called encopresis.
+If a child over 4 years of age has been toilet trained, and still passes stool and soils clothes, it is called encopresis.
 The child may or may not be doing this on purpose.

-The child usually has constipation.
+The child may have constipation.
 The stool is hard, dry, and stuck in the colon (called fecal impaction).
 The child then passes only wet or almost liquid stool that flows around the hard stool.
 It may leak out during the day or night.

 Other causes may include: